microsoft/ignite-learning-paths-training-mod/mod41/README.md

 Before each session you will need to run a few steps to [prepare the demo environment](./05-prep-demos.md).
 After that you'll be all set, and you can find a [complete description of the demos here](./06-demos.md).

-## Become a Certified Presenter
+## Become a Trained Presenter

-To become a certified presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
+To become a trained presenter, contact [scalablecontent@microsoft.com](mailto:scalablecontent@microsoft.com).
 In your email please include:

 - Complete name:
 - The code of this presentation: MOD41